someengineering/resoto.com/blog/2022/05-30-resoto-metrics/index.md

 ### Collect

-Resoto creates an inventory of your cloud infrastructure by taking all the meta data of your cloud resources and storing them inside of a graph.
+Resoto creates an inventory of your cloud infrastructure by storing the metadata of your cloud resources inside of a [graph](/docs/concepts/graph).
 This is what we call the `collect` [step](/docs/concepts/automation/workflow).
-Every resource (like a compute instance, storage volume, etc.) is represented by a node in the graph.
-Nodes are connected to each other by edges.
-Edges represent the relationship between two nodes as illustrated in this graph excerpt (please excuse my MS Paint skills):
+Each resource (e.g., compute instance, storage volume, etc.) is represented by a graph [node](/docs/concepts/graph/node).
+[Nodes](/docs/concepts/graph/node) are connected via [edges](/docs/concepts/graph/edge).
+[Edges](/docs/concepts/graph/edge) represent the relationship between two [nodes](/docs/concepts/graph/node), like so (please excuse my MS Paint skills):

 ![Graph visualization](img/graph_visualization.png)